kodecocodes/vt_android_mvvm/v1/for_instructor/06-building-the-view-model.markdown

 if (viewModel.drawable != 0) hideTapLabel()
 ```

-Next we need to handle events being sent on the LiveData in the ViewModel.
-Add a new method configureLiveDataObservers() and observer creatureLiveData from the viewmodel.
+Next we need to handle events being sent over the LiveData from the ViewModel.
+Add a new method configureLiveDataObservers() and an observer of creatureLiveData from the viewmodel.

 ```kotlin
   private fun configureLiveDataObservers() {